Minijump/Squirrel/README.md

 5. **Create a new Pull Request**

 ### To do MVP
+* Projects: imp structure, settings (table len,...), ...
+* Data sources: create API sources, change structure (to work with API + correct edit source), create multiple source types
-* Enable to do wathever you want with python (Give column info (nulls, zeros, unique, ...), delete lines where -, replace col values, Data export (csv), ...)
+* Table: change structure, enable to do wathever you want with python (delete lines where -, Data export (csv), ...)
 * Complete README

 ### To do